 - 1. Perform an initial damage assessment.
 Use of an airplane or helicopter to patrol the system is a quick way to assess widespread damage. - 2.
-Once the damage has been assessed, notify FECA of the following (see Requesting Assistance Format for providing via e-mail in a spreadsheet):
+Once the damage has been assessed, notify FECA of the following (see Requesting Assistance Format for providing via e-mail in a spreadsheet): - a.

-- a.
 The number and type of personnel, equipment, and materials that FECA should procure for the member; - b.
 The location the personnel should report to; - c.
 Weather and road conditions; - d.
 A rough estimate as to how long help may be needed; - e.
-The approximate number of meters that are out in each county, which can be emailed to Outagenumbers@embarqmail.com.
-For those co-ops that have this information available on their public web page, reporting is not required.
-However, anticipated restoration times still must be reported to statewide, which will report them to the state EOC. - 3.
+The approximate number of meters that are out in each county, which can be emailed to Outagenumbers@embarqmail.com. - 3.
 FECA will contact the other Florida co-ops and other statewide associations to obtain the requested assistance from co-ops and municipalities that are on the NRECA/FEMA Mutual Aid List.
-FECA will provide the assisting co-ops a copy of the requesting co-op's specific information that is in FECA's emergency work plan manual. - 4.
-If the number of personnel requested by all of the co-ops that need assistance cannot be obtained, the personnel will be rationed among those requesting assistance. - 5.
+FECA will provide a copy of the co-op specific information for the requesting co-op that is in FECA's emergency work plan manual to the assisting co-ops.

+- 4. If the number of personnel requested by all of the co-ops that need assistance cannot be obtained, the personnel will be rationed among those requesting assistance. - 5.
 The host co-op must be prepared to house, feed, and generally take care of the assisting personnel when they arrive. - 6.
 Assistance from vendors and any utilities that are not parties to the NRECA/FEMA Mutual Aid agreement must be pursued by the member co-op, through a competitive bidding process as required by FEMA.
-FECA can assist if necessary.
-Note that the bidding process must consider women-owned and minority-owned businesses.
-To make women and minority businesses aware of your contracting opportunities, contact your regional or federal Small Business Administration offices to receive a list of these types of businesses in your area.
-Also check with the State to see if it has compiled a list of women and minority vendors, contractors and subcontractors that co-ops can review before essential support services are needed. - 7.
+FECA can assist if necessary. - 7.
 As soon as possible, the co-op shall report outage numbers (which can be emailed to Outagenumbers@embarqmail.com) and anticipated restoration dates to FECA by county, which FECA will aggregate and report to the Florida EOC in Tallahassee. - 8.
 The assisting crews may be called home at any time by their co-op's management.
 In addition, their management may elect to rotate the crew personnel as they deem necessary.
-FECA is available to assist with

-- the rotation, and in any event should be notified that crews will be rotated. - 9.
+FECA is available to assist with the rotation, and in any event should be notified that crews will be rotated. - 9.
 FECA will be available 24/7 to work with the State EOC in the event that a member co-op needs assistance at the State EOC level.